Optimal estimation for regression discontinuity design with binary outcomes

 \section{Comparison with Gaussian-motivated estimators}

-Many existing studies consider minimax estimation problems for unbounded outcomes with known variance, primarily motivated by the Gaussian model.
-We compare our proposed estimator with a Gaussian-motivated minimax linear estimator when the underlying data generating process is the binary outcome model.
+Many existing studies have considered minimax estimation problems for unbounded outcomes with known variances, primarily motivated by the Gaussian model.
+We compare our proposed estimator with a Gaussian-motivated minimax linear estimator when the underlying data-generating process is a binary-outcome model.